SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 The second version is not better because it contains special prompting language.
 It is better because it explains **why the work exists**.

 The first prompt gives the tool a *what*: analyze the workbook.
 The second gives it a *why*: help the CFO decide whether corrective action is needed.
 Once the why is clear, the tool can make better choices about relevance, materiality, evidence, and format.
-If you provide only the what, it has to fill in the why with assumptions.
+A short prompt can look efficient because most of the assignment remains below the surface.
+If you provide only the what, the tool has to construct that hidden portion for itself.

 **But won't this take longer?**